DrKGD/deatharte.api.nvim/README.md

 - Add tests tasks
 - Add detailed annotations throughout the repository
 - Add which-key integration
+- Notificator should also respect nvim-notify max-width setting

 ## Requirements
 The API has dependencies, you may still ignore them